Dutasteride and tamsulosin

-Take dutasteride and tamsulosin approximately 30 minutes after a meal, at the same time each day.
+Take dutasteride and tamsulosin 30 minutes after a meal, at the same time each day.

 What happens if I miss a dose?

-Take the missed dose 30 minutes after your next meal, but skip the missed dose if it is almost time for your next dose.
+Take your dose as soon as you can, but only within 30 minutes after a meal.
+Skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.